void-022/Termite-Detector/README.md

-# Termite Detector Using Sensor on Wooden Works
+# Termite Detector Using Sensors on Wooden Works
 ESP32-based mobile embedded system designed to detect termite activity in a non-invasive manner.

 ## Operational Video